pavlin-policar/opentsne-paper/benchmarks/README.md

 conda env create -f logs/00--conda_env.yml
 ```

+Please note that Julia is not available via conda on OSX systems, and the benchmarks will not be run.
+Please run these benchmarks on a Linux system instead.

 ## Generating figures

 Because running the benchmarks can take a long time, we provide the output of our own benchmarks in the `logs/` directory.
 These benchmarks were run on an Intel(R) Xeon(R) CPU E5-1650 v3 @ 3.50GHz processor with 128GB of memory, and we include the output of these benchmarks in the `intel_xeon_e5_1650` folder.
 We also include the exact `conda` environment and installed package versions.